 Best.
 Chili.
 Ever.
 Good thing.
 We’ll be eating it for weeks.
 My 60th year in 60,000 words Day 255:159 words, TOTAL = 41,796; 18,204 remaining ACCIDENTAL OMISSION: 1/3 c. frozen corn

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |